-Assessment criteria Criterion 1 - Need for training and alignment with Government and industry priorities Sample evidence Criterion 1A.
-Demonstrated need for training - (35%) Evidence for this criterion may include (noting the list is not exhaustive, nor prescriptive): Applicants are to respond to the following: Letters from employer/s, industry group Please describe how you have determined the need for the requested training and what rationale you have used to determine the number of training places you have applied for.
-Regional Jobs Hubs supporting the nee for the training and the number of training places requested.
+Assessment criteria Criterion 1 - Demand for training and alignment with Government and industry priorities Sample evidence Criterion 1A.
+Demonstrated demand for training - (40%) Evidence for this criterion may include (noting the list is not exhaustive, nor prescriptive): Applicants are to respond to the following: Letters from employer/s, industry groups, Pagingal laber living supporting the page.
+Please describe how you have determined the demand for the requested training and what rationale you have used to determine the number of training places you have applied for.
+Regional Jobs Hubs supporting the need for the training and the number of training places requested.
 Results from consultative processes.
-Verifiable data on workforce Assessment elements for this criterion include: circumstances and or issues.
-The rationale for need for each training product or group of training products requested is clear.
-There is a clear explanation of the communication process with stakeholders that the RTO has consulted with to determine the need for the training requested.
-The number of training places requested for each training product is clearly supported by stakeholders or other evidence.
+Verifiable data on workforce Please provide a list and contact details of the employers you have consulted to establish this demand. circumstances and or issues. • Evidence of data analysis.
+Assessment elements for this criterion include: The rationale for demand for each training product, or group of training products requested is clear.
+There is a clear explanation of the communication process with employers that the RTO has consulted to determine demand for the training requested.
+The number of training places requested for each training product is clearly supported by employers.
+The employers you have consulted with are clearly identified, and accurate contact details have been provided for each in the required template.
 There is evidence to directly support each claim made in response to the criterion.
-Evidence of data analysis.
-Data extrapolated from previous years.
-Learner waitlists Criterion 1B.
-Alignment with Government priorities - (10%) Evidence for this criterion may include (noting the list is not exhaustive, nor prescriptive): Applicants are to respond to the following: Specific excerpts or reference to the Please describe which of the government priorities the RTO is trying to address through delivery of requested training.
-Skills Tasmania Snapshot of Training Needs Consideration of the Ministerial Priorities for the Training and Workforce Assessment elements for this criterion include: Development System, and Industry Alignment with Government priorities, including Ministerial Priorities, industry compacts, sectors and occupations of high value to the Tasmanian economy.
-The level of alignment between the requested training products and places and the various sources detailing government priorities. compacts.
-Tasmanian Government projects and commitments Australian Government priorities ABS industry demand data The link to the Skills Tasmania Snapshot of There is a clear explanation of which sources of information influenced the Training Needs is here
+Note: Skills Tasmania will select a random sample of the employers listed to contact and discuss the: RTO's consultative process. needs identified. number of training places requested.
+Criterion 1B.
+Alignment with Government priorities - (10%) Evidence for this criterion may include (noting the list is not exhaustive, nor prescriptive): Applicants are to respond to the following: Specific excerpts or reference to: Ministerial priorities Skills Tasmania Snapshot of Training Needs

+Please describe which of the government priorities the RTO is trying to address through delivery of requested training.

-- applicants requested training products and number of trainings places. - There is clear alignment with areas of economic growth, skills shortage and occupations in demand. - There is alignment with industry led workforce plans and or upcoming industry projects. - There is evidence to directly support each claim made in response to the criterion.
+- Alignment with Government priorities, including Ministerial Priorities, industry compacts, sectors and occupations of high value to the Tasmanian economy. - The level of alignment between the requested training products and places and the various sources detailing government priorities. - There is a clear explanation of which sources of information influenced the applicants requested training products and number of trainings places. - There is clear alignment with areas of economic growth, skills shortage and occupations in demand. - There is alignment with industry led workforce plans and or upcoming industry projects. - There is evidence to directly support each claim made in response to the criterion.